+Definitions:

-- 15.1 Definitions: - 15.1.1 Course Rotation Plan: 2-year course rotation plan by location and modality. - 15.1.2 Schedule of Course Offerings: Yearly plan that includes location, modality, day, and time. - 15.1.3 Faculty Assignment: will be a 2-semester assignment of courses including instructor's name, location, modality, day and time. - 15.1.4 Associate Faculty Assignment: a one or two semester assignment offer that includes instructor's name, location, modality, day and time. - 15.2 Usual timeline for course rotation plan review and development of the next year's (fall and spring semesters) schedule of course offerings: - 15.2.1 During the first 4 weeks of the fall semester deans and directors, in consultation with faculty, will review and revise their course rotation plan.
+- 15.1.1 Course Rotation Plan: 2-year course rotation plan by location and modality. - 15.1.2 Schedule of Course Offerings: Yearly plan that includes location, modality, day and time. - 15.1.3 Faculty Assignment: will be a 2-semester assignment of courses including instructor's name, location, modality, day and time. - 15.1.3.1 For faculty whose primary instructional location is PBSP/DN the District will determine the amount of load to be offered at PBSP and DN to meet enrollment needs at both PBSP and DN. - 15.1.4 Associate Faculty Assignment: a one or two semester assignment offer that includes instructor's name, location, modality, day and time. - 15.2 Usual timeline for course rotation plan review and development of the next year's (fall and spring semesters) schedule of course offerings: - 15.2.1 During the first 4 weeks of the fall semester deans and directors, in consultation with faculty, will review and revise their course rotation plan.